 Acoustic or Electric Guitar?

 People learn on either/or, and while there’s plenty to consider, there’s no right or wrong answer.
 Most people start off on acoustic guitar, because they’re generally a little more affordable and they familiarise you with the physical aspects of playing before you explore your sound.

 Learning on an acoustic guitar helps build up your finger strength and gets you accustomed to chord shapes and basic melodies.
 If you want to build strength and familiarity more gradually, go for a nylon-string acoustic.
 These are softer strings that are easier to get to grips with, making them ideal for beginners.

 Once players get to grips with acoustic, they move onto electric guitar to advance to the next level.
 Electric guitars feel easier to play, but are generally more complicated because of the controls and other considerations (plugging into an amp, for example).
 If you or your little one is determined to play rock music, there’s no harm in learning on electric guitar, as long as you bear these extras in mind!
-Click here to read more about electric guitar vs. acoustic guitar.
+Check out a couple of popular beginners’ brands here: EastCoast, Alvarez, Valencia and Sire.